synclounge/docs.synclounge.tv/docs/faq.md

 - _Do the other users in my room need access to my Plex Server?_

-    No. The user just needs to have access to the same media the host is playing but it doesn't have to be on the same Plex Server.
+    You don't have to share your Plex server if they have access to the same media on their own or another Plex server.
+If they don't have access to a Plex server with the same media, you will need to share your Plex server with them.

 - _How do I do X when using SyncLounge?_